open-webrtc-toolkit/owt-server/doc/servermd/EnableGRPC.md

 # 2 Enable gRPC for internal RPC

 In OWT server package, you can turn on gRPC option by updating configuration files.
-This section in troduces the configuration settings for internal gRPC.
+This section introduces the configuration settings for internal gRPC.

 # 2.1 Configuration for gRPC